vippsas/vipps-qr-api/vipps-qr-api.md

 }
 ```

-Now the QR code image can be printed, or accessed directly from the device that faces the customer.
+Now the QR code image can be printed or accessed directly from the device that faces the customer.
 The image is located at the `qrImageUrl`.

 To fetch all QR codes belonging to a `merchantSerialNumber` the merchant needs to call the endpoint: [`GET:/qr/v1/merchant-callback`](https://vippsas.github.io/vipps-developer-docs/api/qr#tag/Merchant-callback-QR/operation/GetMerchantCallbackQrs)